-This oud is, without a doubt, the crown jewel of
+This oud is, without a doubt, the

-client of the Middle East.
+very special client of the Middle East.

 Insanely high grade wild-harvested raw materials (you have to see it, to believe it) harvested from the most prized jungle in all of Cambodia: Koh Kong; nothing but the best would do for the finicky noses of the wealthy sheiks.